Anurag-Zalke/CodeAlpha_Task4_Music_Player/README.md

 Create an app and select "Web API" for the question asking which APIs are you planning to use.

+While creating app insert the Redirect URI as "http://localhost:3000".

 Once you have created your app, you will have access to the app credentials.

 Copy the client ID and paste it in spotify js instead of the placeholder YOUR_SPOTIFY_CLIENT_ID.